-The only references the PEIR provides to support its Program to conduct chaparral clearance projects in southern California are two non-peer reviewed documents.
-One, San Diego County's 2003 Wildland Task Force Report, was removed from circulation August 24, 2004, after the scientists who were quoted within wrote strong letters to the San Diego County Board of Supervisors indicating their work had been misquoted and misrepresented by county staff.
-The PEIR stated,
+The two key references the PEIR provides to support its Program to conduct chaparral clearance projects in southern California are non-peer reviewed documents.
+One, San Diego County's 2003 Wildland Task Force Report, was removed from circulation on August 24, 2004, after the scientists who were quoted within wrote strong letters to the San Diego County Board of Supervisors indicating their work had been misquoted and misrepresented by county staff.
+The PEIR stated, fires.

-In its August 2003 report, the San Diego Wildland Task Force agreed that fuel or vegetation management is the single most effective tool available to mitigate fires.
 The build-up of fuel greatly affected the intensity and speed of the recent fires contributing to the loss of lives and property.
+(PEIR 4.2-8)

+In its August 2003 report, the San Diego Wildland Task Force agreed that fuel or vegetation management is the single most effective tool available to mitigate

-The scientists cited in this Report made it clear they did not support this conclusion.
+The scientists cited in this Task Force Report made it clear they did not support this conclusion.
 In fact the scientists wrote to the Board that they found the report "woefully inadequate and biased in its treatment of the available scientific information, and flawed in many of its assumptions, its treatment of published data, and its recommendations concerning vegetation management as part of a comprehensive fire-risk reduction strategy" (Spencer et al. 2004, Halsey 2012).

 There appear to be questionable citations in other subject areas as well.
 The PEIR cites only one outside reference in its Wildfire Trends Introduction to support its contention that "... streams are being infiltrated by silt and debris following high severity fires, and unnaturally severe wildfires have destroyed vast areas of forest (Bonnicksen, 2003)."
+(PEIR 4.2-3)